NikosKont/NikosKont/README.md

 <h3 align="center">
 I'm Nikos, a CS undergrad on the 3rd year of my studies. <br>
-My main interests are data science and machine learning.
+My main interests are data analysis, machine learning and data science in general.
 </h3>

 <br>